 Malfunctions and failures within the adaption process are harmful for the overall load-bearing structure or compromise functioning for the user and have to be avoided or rather detected in time.
 Therefore, if a failure occurs it may not have fatal consequences.

 For this reason project B03 examines uncertainties, disturbances, faults and failure possibilities.
 An integrated monitoring and fault detection informs about the occurrence of faults.
 A subsequent fault diagnosis allows conclusions about the fault location, which is used for their isolation and detection at an early stage.
-To design the system less susceptible to interferences and more robust against disturbances, the disturbances are estimated.
-When it comes to a failure or a failure is probable, an adaptive, hybrid, cross-domain and cross-level fail-safe-concept minimizes the impact of damage.
-It uses active and passive fail-safe-elements within the adaptation regarding the expectable situation to decrease the impact of failure and guarantee a safe state for a certain time.
+To design the system less susceptible to interferences and more robust against disturbances, the disturbances are considered in the fault diagnosis design.
+For a more sustainable construction, the safety and reliability-oriented design of adaptive load-bearing structures is important.
+The more precisely the expected operating load is known and considered in the reliability model, the more accurately the load-bearing structure is designed.
+Uncertainties caused by failures of the adaptive function must be avoided by a functionally safe system, in which diagnostics in turn play an important role.

 Summarized this yields to the following essential questions:

-- How can the status of the framework be monitored and which failure reactions are necessary to avoid fatal faults?
+- Which failure reactions are necessary to avoid fatal faults?

 - What are relevant measurement signals for the detection of faults?

 The results of the fault diagnosis is passed to the projects B02 and B04 for reconfiguring the observer and controller.
-C02 is provided with reliability requirements for choosing an actuator concept and later optimizing it regarding reliability.
-For a reliable power supply of the electro active polymers the fail-safe-concept is handed to C03.
+C02 is provided with reliability requirements for choosing an actuator concept optimized regarding reliability.
+For a reliable power supply of the electro active polymers an investigation is handed to C03.

 - Prof. Dr.-Ing.
 Bernd Bertsche, Institute of Machine Components